 The tables will be written into GoodData by a background job.
 When a job is running, a small orange circle appears under Last runs, along with RunId and other info on the job.
 Green is for success, red for failure.
 Click on the indicator, or the info next to it for more details.

 In the mean time, click on GoodData Project to reveal other options and Go To Project.
-This will give the current KBC user, you, access to the GoodData project referenced in the Writer configuration.
+This will give the current Keboola Connection user, you, access to the GoodData project referenced in the writer configuration.

 First, specify a metric.
 It can be computed from columns we marked as